Alert Source Discuss

 Some real-time interpreter performance gains are reflected in the lower gas costs.
 But larger gains come from AOT and JIT compilers.
 The constraint that stack depths be constant means that in MAGIC code, a JIT can traverse the control flow in one pass, generating machine code on the fly, and an AOT can emit better code in linear time (The Wasm, JVM, and .NET VMs share this property.)

 The EVM is a stack machine, but most real machines are register machines.
 Generating virtual register code for a faster interpreter yields significant gains (4X speedups are possible on JVM code), and generating good machine code yields orders of magnitude improvements.
 However, for most transactions, storage dominates execution time, and gas counting and other overhead always take their toll.
-So such gains would be most visible in contexts where this overhead is absent, such as L1 precompiles, some L2s, and some EVM-compatible chains.
+So such gains would be most visible in contexts where overhead is minimal, such as L1 precompiles, some L2s, and some EVM-compatible chains.

 Backwards Compatibility

+These changes are backwards compatible.
+Opcode semantics are not affected by whether the contract is MAGIC.
+So valid code MUST execute identically in any contract.
+Validation of MAGIC code is done before the interpreter runs, such that the interpreter never sees MAGIC code that is not valid.
 There are no changes to the semantics of existing EVM code.
 (With the caveat that code with unspecified behavior might behave in different, unspecified ways.
 Such code was always broken.)

 These changes do not preclude running the EVM in zero knowledge; neither do they foreclose EOF, RISC-V, or other changes.
 They can instead be a win.